Litter-Coalition/Litter-Coalition/README.md

    - Under `Styles` there should be an entry with a small rendered map of Manhattan.
 Click `viewer` and the map preview will open in Queens.

-   - Under `data` there should be two panels named `styling-example` and `centerline`.
+   - Under `data` there should be two panels named `styling-example` and `all-streets`.
 Click `inspect` and the map preview will open in Queens.

 ### Flask